Advanced Blade-Free Houston LASIK & Bladeless Cataract Procedures

 Trusted LASIK Surgery Surgery & Cataract Surgery in Houston

-Eye Center of Texas is proud to be one of the first practices in Texas to offer bladeless cataract surgery and the best blade-free LASIK surgery Houston has to offer.
-Blade-free LASIK, also known as iLASIK, was approved by NASA to correct vision for its own astronauts and the United States Department of Defense for its Air Force and Navy pilots. iLASIK and bladeless cataract surgery are two of the most exciting developments in refractive eye surgery and Eye Center of Texas is excited to offer these safe, precise laser vision correction and laser eye surgery treatments.
+A leader in Houston LASIK surgery, the Eye Center of Texas is proud among the first Houston eye centers offering bladeless cataract surgery and bladeless LASIK vision correction.
+Blade-free LASIK, also known as iLASIK, was approved by NASA to correct vision for its own astronauts and the United States Department of Defense for its Air Force and Navy pilots. iLASIK and bladeless cataract surgery are two of the most exciting developments in refractive eye surgery.

-We offer patients the most advanced and comprehensive treatments for all eye conditions.
+Our eye center provides patients with the most advanced and comprehensive treatments available for all eye conditions.
 Our physicians are experts in managing all eye problems, including cataracts, glaucoma, age-related macular degeneration, corneal disease, retina conditions, and many other ophthalmologic disorders.Learn More

-Intacs Corneal Implants are an ophthalmic medical device designed for the reduction or elimination of myopia and astigmatism in patients with keratoconus so that their functional vision may be restored and the need for a corneal transplant procedure can potentially be deferred.Learn More
+Corneal Cross-Linking is a procedure designed for the reduction or elimination of myopia and astigmatism in patients with keratoconus so that their functional vision may be restored and the need for a corneal transplant procedure can potentially be deferred.Learn More